Maslow Software

 Reposition your project

-• Click on "Set Home" - this will reset the origin/home coordinates and reposition your project.
+• Click on "Set Home" - this will re-set the origin/home coordinates and reposition your project.

 Start cutting